 - Step 1 In a medium sauté pan cook the bacon, turning once, till golden in color and crispy, about 5 minutes.
-Reserve the cooking oil for later.
+Reserve the bacon fat for later.
 When cool, crumble the cooked bacon and set aside.

 - Step 2 Using a kitchen mixer such as a Cusinart fitted with a shredding blade, shred the Brussels sprouts.
 Discard any large pieces that did not shred entirely.

-- Step 4 Stir in the crumbled bacon and cranberries.
+- Step 4 Stir in the crumbled bacon, cranberries and pecans.
 Adjust the seasoning to taste and serve hot or room temperature.